Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Data-sets

-\paragraph{Synthetic Data Generated with Ground Truth:} We generate three synthetic data sets with corresponding ground truth in order to guarantee that our generative process matches our data.
-We generate these data sets by training a neural network to map the $x_n$'s and ground truth $z_n$'s to the noise-less $y_n$'s (i.e. before adding $\epsilon$), specified by some ground-truth function $f_\text{GT}$.
-We then re-generate the $y_n$'s from the learned neural network and treat that network as the ground truth function.
-We specify the parameters of the generative process in Equation \ref{eqn:gen_model} used to generate each of these data sets below: \begin{enumerate} \item \textbf{Heavy-Tail}:
+\paragraph{Synthetic Data Generated with Ground-Truth.} We generate three synthetic data-sets with corresponding ground-truth in order to guarantee that our generative process matches our data.
+We generate these data-sets by training a neural network to map the $x_n$'s and ground-truth $z_n$'s to the noise-less $y_n$'s (i.e. before adding $\epsilon$), specified by some ground-truth function $f_\text{GT}$.
+We then re-generate the $y_n$'s from the learned neural network and treat that network as the ground-truth function.
+We specify the parameters of the generative process in Equation \ref{eqn:gen_model} used to generate each of these data-sets below: \begin{enumerate} \item \textbf{Heavy-Tail}:

-For this data set, we sampled 300 training, validation and test $x$'s uniformly on $[-4, 4]$.
+For this data-set, we sampled 300 training, validation and test $x$'s uniformly on $[-4, 4]$.

 \item \textbf{Depeweg} \citep{depeweg2018decomposition}: